Most super funds offer life, total and permanent disability (TPD) and income protection insurance for their members.

 - don't have insurance through another super fund or insurer

-Insurance for people under 25
+Insurance for people under 25 or with low super balances

 Work out if you need life insurance through your super and how much cover you might need.